CruGlobal/give-web/README.md

 - `on-order-completed` - an Angular expression that is executed when the order was submitted successfully - *Optional* -  provides 2 variables:
   - `$event.$window` - Provides access to the browser's global `window` object.
 This allows you to call a custom callback function like `onOrderCompleted` in the example.
   - `$event.purchase` - contains the order's details that are loaded for the thank you page
+- `radio-station-api-url` - Provides a URL path for fetching a list of radio stations in the donor's vicinity - *Optional*
+- `radio-station-radius` - Provides a radius (in miles) for fetching a list of radio stations in the donor's vicinity - *Optional*

 #### Server-side configuration for a new branded checkout domain
 1. Figure out what domain you will be hosting the branded checkout form on.
 For example, `myministry.org`